The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

 The Rise of Statism and the Welfare State

 “I am for doing good to the poor, but I differ in opinion of the means.
 I think the best way of doing good to the poor, is not making them easy in poverty, but leading or driving them out of it.
 In my youth I travelled much, and I observed in different countries, that the more public provisions were made for the poor, the less they provided for themselves, and of course became poorer.
 And, on the contrary, the less was done for them, the more they did for themselves, and became richer.” —Benjamin Franklin

 The ability to impose direct taxes to support a welfare state was anathema to our Founders and the Liberty they fought to secure for their posterity.

 Of government welfare programs, the Congressional Record notes that James Madison “acknowledged, for his own part, that he could not undertake to lay his finger on that article in the Federal Constitution which granted a right of Congress of expending, on objects of benevolence, the money of their constituents.”

 Of such debt, Jefferson concluded, “The principle of spending money to be paid by posterity, under the name of funding, is but swindling futurity on a large scale.”
-This debt burden will, unless it is reversed, break the back of our nation’s free enterprise system and permanently replace it with the statist policies of Democratic Socialism.
+This debt burden will, unless it is reversed, break the back of our nation’s free enterprise system and replace it with the statist policies of Democratic Socialism.

 Washington warned, “Avoid likewise the accumulation of debt … not ungenerously throwing upon posterity the burden which we ourselves ought to bear.”

-Our Founders’ wisdom notwithstanding, today, more than 70 percent of the federal budget is allocated for “objects of benevolence” for which there is no original constitutional authority.
+Our Founders’ wisdom notwithstanding, today, more than 70 percent of the bloated federal budget is allocated for “objects of benevolence” for which there is no constitutional authority.
 Despite claims to the contrary, the debt issue is not a government revenue problem but, rather, a government spending problem.